 Ozscore has been designed by shooters for shooters with particular attention being given to the needs of shooters on the mound, and affordability by the typical small Club in Australia.
 These needs include a rugged system that can withstand potentially harsh environmental conditions over a prolonged period of time.
 In Australia, shooting activities can be conducted in temperatures ranging from zero to more than 40 degrees Celcius.
 Furthermore, the equipment can be exposed to dust and grit, rain, sleet, and rough treatment.

 It has always been a primary design objective that Ozscore be affordable to regular shooters, while maintaining the various standards required for longevity of operation.
 All of the engineering decisions have been made with these factors in mind.
-Ozscore is not fancy, but functional.
 While the needs of shooters have been considered first and foremost, so have the needs of spectators.
-As a result, the system has been designed to meet spectator needs both on the mound, and elsewhere.
-But without happy shooters there is little need for spectators!
+As a result, the system has been designed to meet spectator needs both on the mound and elsewhere.

 Additional key features of Ozscore are:

-Ozscore is the only electronic target system in the world employing a Muzzle Blast Detection (MBDS) system that allows for a tight coupling between the targets and the mound computer systems.
-Essentially, the MBDS by way of a two-way radio link notifies a target that a shot has been fired at it, when it was fired, and from where.
+Ozscore is the only electronic target system in the world employing a Muzzle Blast Detection (MBDS™) system that allows for a tight coupling between the targets and the mound computer systems.
+Essentially, the MBDS by way of a two-way radio or wireless LAN link notifies a target that a shot has been fired at it, when it was fired, and from where.
 This allows for:

-- measurement of approximate times of flight (generally ± 50mSecs)
+- measurement of approximate times of flight (generally ± 5mSecs with 1mSec resolution)